williamdlees/TRIgS/docs/AnnotateTree.md

 On Linux (but not on Windows), an X server is required to render the phylogenetic trees.
 Please see the notes on installing an X server <a href="http://pythonhosted.org/ete2/tutorial/tutorial_webplugin.html">here</a>, if ETE reports that it cannot connect to the X server.
 If necessary, you can provide a standalone X server such as xdm, as suggested in the ETE documentation <a href="http://pythonhosted.org/ete2/tutorial/tutorial_webplugin.html">here</a>.
 In this case, you will also need to configure the DISPLAY environment variable to point to the X server: set DISPLAY=localhost:0.0

+To create logo plots, both Berkley Weblogo and Ghostscript must be installed, and the seqlogo script must be runnable from the directory containing the analysis toolset.

 ## Usage ##

     python AnnotateTreeCmd.py seqnumfile seqfile treefile cdrfile tag wd